githubmohammad1/Bike-sales/README.md

 - Further segmentation of customer demographics if data becomes available.

 ## How to Access the Project
-You can access the project file directly from this repository, including the `Bike_Store_Sales_Analysis.xlsx` file and the visualizations created.
+You can access the project file directly from this repository, including the `Excel Project Dataset.xlsx` file and the visualizations created.